 Transferability of credit depends entirely upon the institution to which the student wishes to transfer.

-Students must be capable of reading and communicating in the English language and may be required to pass a listening competency test administered by the department.
 Students who may have a disability and wish an accommodation should make arrangements to meet with the instructor outside of class to discuss specific requests.
 Any request for accommodation may require that documentation of disability be reviewed by the Office for Students with Disabilitie

 Intended Outcomes for the course